-BOSNIAN WAR POSTERS is a unique compilation of posters and political graphic design, plus key archive photos from the war, and new photos that put all the images in context today.
+Bosnian War Posters is a unique compilation of posters and political graphic design.
+It includes key archive photos from the war as well as new photos that put all the images in context today.

-The authors of BOSNIAN WAR POSTERS are Daoud Sarhandi, an award-winning filmmaker and writer from the UK, and Alina Wolfe Murray, who trained as a journalist in her native Romania.
+The author of BOSNIAN WAR POSTERS is Daoud Sarhandi, an award-winning filmmaker and writer from the UK.
 The book has new forewords by Carol Wells, founder and director of the Centre for the Study of Political Graphics, Los Angeles, and Bojan Hadžihalilović, a founding member of Trio design group, Sarajevo.

 LOS ANGELES TIMES